Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

 \subsection{Victims' Needs and Concerns for a Restorative Justice Process}

-Many victims in our study expressed a desire to join a victim-offender conference if the offenders are willing to repair the harm.
-At the same time, many of them had concerns and doubts about the process --- including those who showed willingness to attend.
-We next describe these needs and concerns in detail.
+Many victims wanted to join a victim-offender conference if the offenders were willing to repair the harm.
+Concurrently, they had concerns and doubts about the process, especially about offenders' readiness to attend the conference.
+In our sample, no participants mentioned punishing offenders as a desired outcome of the victim-offender conference.
+We describe these needs and concerns below.